tars/tars/docs/en/css-processing.md

 * GUI
 * Common stylies (common.scss)
 * Styles for plugins (static/scss/plugins, including all subdirectories)
-* Modules' styles
+* Modules' styles (css is supported)
-* Styles of etc.scss
+* Styles of etc.{scss,css}

 For IE8 and IE9 you can add fixes in a folder in the ie module folder.
-You need to create ie8.scss or ie9.scss
+You need to create ie8.{scss,css} or ie9.{scss,css}